textcreationpartnership/A02080/README.md

 ##Content Summary##

 #####Front#####

-Ciceronis amor· = Tullies loue VVherein is discoursed the prime of Ciceroes youth, setting out in li
+1. To the right honorable
+Ferdinando Stanley, Lord
+Strange, enobled with all titles that Honor may afforde or vertue challenge, Robert Greene wisheth encrease of vertuous and Lordly resolutions.

+1. To the gentle Readers health.

+1. Ad Lectorem Hexasticon.

+1. Ad Lectorem de Ciceronis
+amore, Hexasticon.

 #####Body#####

+1. Tullies Loue.

-1. Tullies Oration to the Senate.
+    _ Tullies Oration to the Senate.

 **Types of content**